Robert-van-Engelen/lisp/README.md

     (lambda <parameters> <expr>)

 returns an anonymous function "closure" with a list of parameters and an expression as its body.
 For example, `(lambda (n) (* n n))` squares its argument.
-The parameters may be a single name without list to catch the arguments as a list.
+The parameters may be a single name not in a list to pass all arguments as a named list.
 For example, `(lambda args args)` returns its arguments as a list.
 The pair dot may be used to indicate the rest of the arguments.
 For example, `(lambda (f x . args) (f . args))` applies a function argument`f` to the arguments `args`, while ignoring `x`.

 ### Macros